 Downers Grove assessor hopeful would forego pension

-Greg Boltz suggests it would be hypocritical to accept a taxpayer-funded pension if he's elected as assessor of the Downers Grove Township.
+Greg Boltz suggests it would be hypocritical to accept a taxpayer-funded pension if he's elected as Downers Grove Township Assessor.

 "Our State and some local governments are in serious trouble due to underfunded pension liabilities," Boltz said in a press release recently.
 "I believe it is critical not just to talk about these problems, but to lead by example and not participate in the pension system.”